rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 Rakuten developers experiencing any other problems should refer to the Troubleshooting Guide on the internal developer documentation portal.

 ## <a name="faq"></a> Frequently Asked Questions
-### Q: How do I send message for in staging or testing environment?
+### Q: How do I send message based on app version?
-When creating campaigns, you can set the versions which the campaign will be applied to your app.
+When creating campaigns, you can specify the app version - such as debug, test, or production verison.
-You can set the versions to staging versions (ex.
-0.0.1, 1.0.0-staging, 0.x.x, etc.)
+`<versionName>.<versionCode>` is the format when specifying the versions; for example, 1.0.0-staging.203, 1.0.0-prod.203, or 0.x.x.103.

 ### Q: How many times In-App Message should be sent to device?
 Does it depends on Max Lifetime Impressions?
 The max impression is handled by SDK and is bound to user per device.<br/>